arcus-azure/arcus.webapi/docs/versioned_docs/version-v0.1.0/features/security/auth/shared-access-key.md

 1. Looks for the configured HTTP request header that contains the shared access key
 2. Shared access key matches the value with the secret stored, determined via configured secret provider

-The package allows two ways to configure this type of authentication mechanism in an <span>ASP.NET</span> application:
 - [Shared access key authentication](#shared-access-key-authentication)
 - [Installation](#installation)
 - [Globally enforce shared access key authentication](#globally-enforce-shared-access-key-authentication)